eclipse-qrisp/Qrisp/documentation/source/reference/Backend Interface/DockerSimulators.rst

    * - ``QSimCirq()``
      - `"qsim is a Schrödinger full state-vector simulator." <https://github.com/quantumlib/qsim/tree/master>`_
    * - ``QiboSim()``
-     - `"qsim is a Schrödinger full state-vector simulator." <https://github.com/quantumlib/qsim/tree/master>`_
+     - `The simulator of the Qibo framework <https://qibo.science/qibo/stable/index.html>`_

-To utilize these simulator you can import the corresponding backend in Python
+To utilize these simulators you can import the corresponding backend in Python

 >>> from qrisp import QuantumFloat
 >>> a = QuantumFloat(3)